Srimathumitha: Playback singing

 Harris Jayaraj introduced her as a playback singer in the year 2003.
 She has worked in his music for several songs, ever since.
 She has sung in the name M.Madhumitha from her debut in 2003 till 2007.
 Later from 2007 till now, she is singing in the name Srimathumitha.
 She has sung in Child harmony for A. R. Rahman for many movies like Dil Se.., Lagaan, Pukar, Sangamam, Jana Gana Mana and Kannathil Muthamittal.

 She started her career as a playback singer with the song "Mudhal Mudhalai" in the movie Lesa Lesa.
 This was a peppy duet number in the music direction of Harris Jayaraj.Her first duet with Hariharan "Oddiyaanam" from the movie Arul composed again by Harris Jayaraj was a super hit chart buster and she had finished recording for the song in just 20 mins.

-She was spotted by Director Bala while singing chorus for the movie Nandha in Yuvan shankar raja music.
+She was spotted by Director Bala while singing chorus for the movie Nandhaa in Yuvan shankar raja music.
 He liked her voice and made her to sing a full song in the same movie.

 "Kanaa Kaanum Kalangal "from the movie 7G Rainbow Colony gave her a critical acclaim.
 She also won the Best Singer award from variety Cine Directory for this song and also VGP award.

 She has sung the title song for Iyakkunar Sigaram K.Balachander’s serial "Amudha Oru Acharyakuri" (Kalaignar TV) in Mr. Kannan's music.

 One of the coincidence is that her first song "Mudhal Mudhalai" from the Tamil movie Lesa Lesa was penned by the great lyricist late Vaalee Sir and the very last song written by him just before his demise, for the movie Kaaviya Thalaivan, was sung by her.

 "ISAI CAFÉ" shows that she did along with her sister Charulatha for RAJ TV was a worldwide success.